 It is a valuable means to boost the might of shooting, particularly for hunters who lack excellent blood properties.

 Now the townsfolk have ramped up cremations in the wake of declining grave space, which has received support from the Healing Church.
 Hemwick’s residents possess blood vials indicative of accepting blood ministration, and three of the church’s burly dismantlers work alongside the grave women in the innermost part of town, presumably helping with dissection.
 The one-man cremators look a little too advanced for local hands, but not the sophisticated church workshop.
-The bone marrow ash becomes available for purchase after acquiring the Radiant Hunter Badge, implying that church hunters were making use of it; the fact that Djura’s hunter ally does possess it reaffirms the implication.
+The bone marrow ash likewise becomes available for purchase after acquiring the Radiant Hunter Badge, implying that church hunters were making use of it.
 Riflemen also carry the stuff to enhance shooting with Quicksilver Bullets whether they be from Hemwick, Yharnam, or the Forbidden Woods.
 In short, the Healing Church backed Hemwick’s cremations in exchange for the ash, which it has in turn more widely distributed.
 It wasn’t like the graveyard town had much of a use for it, and blood ministration promised superior healing to tempt cooperation.

 However, relations with the church have since soured.
 None of the male citizens are currently in town save for one wheelchair-bound man and the large manservants — in essence, those with physical or mental disabilities.
 Every able-bodied man is instead out hunting outsiders infringing on their home, the mob having already killed one such party camping in the forest.
 With them are many of their hunting dogs, equipped with crude metal spikes to lacerate foes.
 Meanwhile, the women are no less brutal.
 The description to the bloodshot eye indicates that it isn’t always being removed after the body has died.
 The aforementioned guillotine table likewise includes spikes, something completely unnecessary for dismantling a corpse.
 Even more bodies have been tied to posts and displayed around town, a common method of execution when setting an example.
 The hunter with the Rune Workshop Tool is similarly tied to a chair in a small room of the witches’ mansion, the hags apparently having tortured him to death.
 As we can experience for ourselves, these women will use whatever is on hand to defend their home from intruders.